Tracking the Net Zero Banking Alliance

 Tracking NZBA bank commitments

-BankTrack is keeping track of whether individual NZBA member banks deliver on their stated commitments as part of the NZBA.
-Scroll down to the table below for details per bank.
+BankTrack monitors whether individual NZBA member banks deliver on their stated commitments as part of the NZBA.
+Go to the 'policy analysis' section for more details per bank.

 The Net Zero Banking Alliance (NZBA), founded in April 2021, brings together a global group of banks, currently representing about 40% of global banking assets, which have committed to bringing down the emissions from their lending and investment portfolios to ‘net-zero’ by 2050.
 Banks that sign up to the NZBA commit the following: